Arson Investigator Careers and Education

 - Certified vehicle fire investigator

 Salary and Job Outlook

-According to the U.S. Bureau of Labor Statistics' 2014-15 Occupational Outlook Handbook, the median national annual salary for fire inspectors and investigators is $53,990.
+According to the U.S. Bureau of Labor Statistics’ current Occupational Employment Statistics, the median national annual salary for fire inspectors and investigators is $58,440.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.

-Employment is predicted to grow 6 percent through 2022, which is slower than average for all occupations.
+Employment is predicted to grow 10 percent through 2026, which is slightly faster than average for all occupations.
 Many fire and arson investigators recommend volunteering in your local fire department while earning your degree.
-Sometimes this can help in your job search in the future.
+Volunteering can sometimes help you in your future job search.